pantheon-systems/documentation/source/_docs/terminus/plugins/create.md

         composer cs

-4. Fix any PRS-2 compliance errors in your plugin:
+4. `cbf` can fix most PRS-2 compliance errors in your plugin:

         composer cbf